-The amount of burned energy (food) during a hike greatly depends on the person itself (weight, age, sex) and the trail undertaken (duration, ascend/descend, altitude).
+You need enough food to approximately compensate for the energy you burn.
+The amount of burned energy during a hike greatly depends on the person itself (weight, age, sex) and the trail undertaken (duration, ascend/descend, altitude).
 We will show how to calculate your Total Energy Requirement (TER) by including your Basal Metabolic Rate (BMR) and assessed physical activity level (PAL).

 Example: 5 Days Long Hiking Trip – Calculating TER for a 30-year-old male hiker with body weight of 80 kg (176 lbs)